wbamberg/mdn-project-docs/static-examples-on-top.md

 * Since JS examples would be easily reused for interactive examples, they are also still worth doing.

-* Can we say the same about CSS syntax outcomes?
+* Can we say the same about CSS example outcomes?

 ## What's next?